Fort Bend

 Fort Bend was a blockhouse built in a large bend of the Brazos River in what is now Fort Bend County, Texas, to provide protection against Indian raids.
 It was erected in November 1822 by several members of Stephen F. Austin's Old Three Hundred, including William W. Little, Joseph Polley, William Smithers [Smeathers], Charles Beard, Henry Holster and is described as a "little log shanty".
 The location was reportedly selected by Austin, and a settlement soon grew up around the post.
 As the site provided one of the more favorable fords of the Brazos River, it became important during the Texas Revolution.
 The Fort Bend crossing was briefly defended in April 1836 by a rear guard detachment led by Wiley Martin.
+Where Mexican pickets forced the company of 46 men to retreat across the Ford after a short skirmish.
 After Martin was maneuvered out of the position, Gen. Antonio López de Santa Anna transported a portion of his Mexican army across the Brazos at the crossing.
 After Santa Anna's defeat at the battle of San Jacinto the site was used briefly by the Texas army.
 Troops under Thomas Jefferson Green, who were in pursuit of retreating Mexican forces led by Gen. Vicente Filisola, halted for a short time in mid-May 1836 at Fort Bend.
 Because Fort Bend had been the center of activity in the area its name was given to the county when it was established in 1837.
 The next year nearby Richmond, Texas was selected as the county seat and soon absorbed the smaller Fort Bend settlement.
 In 1936 the Texas Centennial Commission erected a monument to commemorate Fort Bend's role in the Texas Revolution.